 So we went in, order a beer and enjoyed a wonderful dinner.
 I order a traditional duck roast with blaukraut and Knödel.
 It was honestly one of the best ducks I have ever eaten as it just fell to pieces as I cut into with a perfect crispy crust.
 Hans enjoyed a traditional goulash with Knödel which he said was also quite superb!

 We enjoyed the early afternoon walking around the castle and the gardens before we made it into town.
 We chose not to go into the castle as it seemed each part of the castle had a different tour which had a different price.
 While perusing the website of the castle, I felt that the inside of the castle was as similar as many other castles.
-So we chose not go in.
+So we chose not go in, but it was still one of the most beautiful castles in the Czech Republic!

 The castle has 11 towers which give it a very Medieval look and I could certainly see the similarities between this castle and Windsor castle, having been when I was younger.